 - Under the My Plans tab find Manage Plan (or View plan) and click on that.

 Best alternatives to Photoshop on Mac?

 There is plenty of great photo and image manipulation software available on macOS, many of which come with lower price tags than the Adobe products.
-One of our favourites is Affinity Photo from Serif, which boasts a wide range of powerful tools, friendly interface and costs around £50/US$50.
-We’ve seen several promotions on the Serif site that has the program available at half price, which is an absolute steal.
+One of our favourites is Affinity Photo from Serif, which boasts a wide range of powerful tools, friendly interface and costs $69.99/£69.99 as a one-off payment, and also offers a 30-day free trial.

 Another popular choice is GIMP (GNU Image Manipulation Program), which is completely free and comes with an incredible range of tools and features.
 The interface can take a little getting used to, which is not uncommon with open-source software, but once you get to know your way around, you’ll be amazed at what you can achieve.
 There’s also a large collection of tutorials for the software on YouTube, so if you’re willing to put in the time then it’s a powerful suite that will cost you nothing at all.

 We also recommend you read Best Mac for photo editing.

 You may also be interested in: How to get Adobe Illustrator on a Mac and How to get InDesign on a Mac.